docksal/docksal/docs/getting-started/setup.md

 #### Compatibility

 If you cannot find your distribution in the list above, it does not mean it is not supported!
-Less known Debian, Ubuntu or Fedora derivatives are most likely supported.
+Lesser known Debian, Ubuntu, or Fedora derivatives are most likely supported.

 This happens because Docker on Linux is being installed using official [get.docker.com](https://get.docker.com) script.
 If your distribution is not in the list above, but [get.docker.com](https://get.docker.com) supports it,